 “You know…that vibration isn’t good.
 When are you going to do something about it?”

-I heard that phrase often from someone riding with me recently.
+I heard that phrase once from someone riding with me in my vehicle.
 At highway speeds there was a vibration from the right front of my vehicle that annoyed me (and, yes, anyone riding with me), plus the tires were wearing unevenly.
-I knew that I really needed to have the alignment checked and get new tires.
+I knew that I needed to have the alignment checked and get new tires.

-Sensors were attached to the wheels and the alignment was read by a scanner…even slight variations showed up clearly on a computer screen.
-The degree to which my wheels were off can be safely said to be more than “slight.”
-Both front wheels were “off,” and they were just fighting each other when there was any forward movement.
+Sensors were attached to the wheels, and the alignment was read by a scanner; even slight variations showed up clearly on a computer screen.
+The degree to which my wheels were misaligned was more than slight.
+Both front wheels were off, and they were fighting each other when there was any forward movement.

 It didn’t get that way overnight.
 The “off-kilter-ness” developed over time until I finally noticed it.
 I grew accustomed to the shake, and it worsened, and I acclimated to it again…and the cycle continued.
 After new tires, some grunting and straining as the technician worked to break free some bound parts and a few adjustments, everything was humming along smoothly.

 Alignment can be frustrating, whether with wheels or with life.